Which Laptop CPU is Right for You?

 How to Read a CPU Model Name

 When you're glancing at spec sheets, the name of the processor has a confusing jumble of numbers and letters.

 The first word in the processor name is the brand, which is usually "Intel Core" but may also be labeled as Xeon, Celeron, Pentium or Atom.
-Following the brand, you see the brand modifier, which is most often i3, i5 or i7 but can also be other letters and numbers such as m5, x5, E or N. The first number after the hyphen is the generation indicator; the latest generation is the 8th so the very newest CPUs have an 8 here.
+There's also "AMD Ryzen" and "AMD FX."
+Following the brand, you see the brand modifier, which is most often i3, i5 or i7 but can also be other letters and numbers such as m5, x5, E or N. On Intel processors, the first number after the hyphen is the generation indicator; the latest generation is the 8th so the very newest CPUs have an 8 here.
 However, there are few 8th Gen-powered laptops on the market right now so most will still have a 7 (for 7th Gen) in the model number.